 Pointe: an extension of advanced level ballet.
 This class is offered by invitation only.
 Dancers will be evaluated by the instructor during the first month of class to determine placement.

 Jazz: provides a strong technical foundation which enables a dancer to focus on the stylistic and performance aspects of dance.
 Jazz is characterized by leaps and turns, where correct posture and technique are essential.
 A jazz dancer’s strong and sharp movements are greatly aided by a good background in ballet technique.
 However, while ballet movement emphasizes the upbeat of music, jazz dance emphasizes the downbeat.
+Jazz is a required class for all dancers.

 Tap: a form of dance in which a tapping sound is made when metal plates on the dancer’s shoes strike a hard surface.
 Tap is characterized by rhythm and sound, thus making the tap dancers percussive musicians.